radzhiv25/radzhiv25/README.md

 <img alt="Coder GIF" height=250 width=350 src="https://cdn.dribbble.com/users/730703/screenshots/6581243/avento.gif" />

 ## About Me
 I am a passionate frontend developer with a strong focus on crafting engaging and intuitive user experiences.
-With 1 year of experience in the industry, I have honed my skills in HTML, CSS, and JavaScript to create visually appealing and interactive websites and web applications.
+With 1 year of experience in the industry, I have honed my skills in React, NextJs, Tailwind and Component libraries in addition to this Capacitors for mobile based applications to create visually appealing and interactive websites and web applications.

 ## Skills
 - **Languages:** C++, HTML, CSS, JavaScript, Python